Bad Meetings Killed the Dinosaurs

 For all the time we spend in meetings in today’s knowledge economy, no one spends much time thinking about the origin of meetings and their fundamental purpose.

-It got me thinking about our hairy, smelly, inarticulate homo sapien ancestors (aka, cavemen), for whom meetings were likely used to plan hunts, divide survival responsibilities, and make important tribe decisions (e.g., when to migrate, how to deal with someone who had broken the caveman cultural rules or didn’t pull their weight).
-My guess is that the Head Honcho Caveman didn’t spend much time designing objectives and desired outcomes for those meetings.
+It got us thinking about our homo sapiens ancestors (aka, cavemen), for whom meetings were likely used to plan hunts, divide survival responsibilities, and make important tribe decisions.
+Probably, the Head Honcho Caveperson didn’t spend much time designing objectives or desired outcomes for those meetings.
 The purpose was always clear – what we need to do to survive – and attendees were always fully engaged because their participation meant literal life or death.
-Laying out who was responsible for hunting and the roles within the hunt, who would gather, who would take care of children, and who would tend the fire were all vitally important matters.
+Laying out who was responsible for hunting and the roles within the hunt, who would gather, who would take care of children and who would tend the fire were all vitally important matters.

-I amused myself for quite awhile imagining overlaying today’s standard meeting language and practices into the caveman scenario (“Grog, can you give us an update on our firewood KPIs – and how’s that new wheel project coming along?”).
+Can you imagine overlaying today’s standard meeting language and practices into the caveman scenario?
+“Grog, can you give us an update on our firewood KPIs – and how’s that new wheel project coming along?”

 We want to help you do this at your next annual meeting, sales meeting or division meeting.
 We want to bring innovation, engagement and excitement (dare we say fun?) so that meeting attendees leave with the desired results and a plan for next steps that energizes and revitalizes the work you do.

-Our meetings no longer result in life or death if they miss the mark or don’t produce action, but they often result in a kind of slow, painful professional death – gradually killing your love for what you do.
-Take a lesson from our prehistoric predecessors and consider how you can boil your meetings down to their essentials in order to make them matter – and let us know if we can help.
+Our meetings don't usually result in life or death if they miss the mark or don’t produce action, but they often result in a kind of slow, painful professional death – gradually killing your love for what you do.
+Take a lesson from our prehistoric predecessors and consider how you can boil your meetings down to their essentials in order to make them matter.